A guide to endpoint threats and breaches for small business owners.

 That means endpoint security catches and quarantines endpoint intrusions before they can damage your network or business.

-As a small business owners, the possibility of a breach and prevention might all seem a bit much.
+As a small business owner, the possibility of a breach and prevention might all seem a bit much.
 If you’re running your own business and managing IT…monitoring endpoints is just another burden.

 Introducing Managed Endpoint Response